 - 1. Within three (3) business days of the date the course grade is posted to BanWeb, student must make an appointment to talk with the course Instructor(s) who issued the grade and submit written request for review.
 Upon receipt of written request from the student, the course Instructor(s) shall review the case with the student and a decision shall be made by the course Instructor(s) to affirm or modify the grade.
-Within five (5) business days of the student's written request, the course instructor shall notify the student in writing of the decision.
+Within five (5) business days of the student's written request, the course Instructor(s) shall notify the student in writing of the decision.
 A copy of the letter shall be sent to the student and the Department Chair. - 2.
-Within three (3) business days following written notification to the student regarding the Instructor's decision, the student may appeal the decision in writing to the Department Chair.
+Within three (3) business days following written notification to the student regarding the instructor's decision, the student may appeal the decision in writing to the Department Chair.
 The appeal request must be accompanied by a narrative explaining the basis of the appeal.
 The narrative should fully explain the student's situation and substantiate the reason(s) for advocating a reversal of the instructor's prior decision.
-The Department Chair may grant an appeal only if a claim of (1) bias, (2) the appearance of new material and documentable evidence that was not available at the time of the Instructor's decision, or (3) procedural error that unfairly affected the decision-making process is substantiated by the Department Chair.
+The Department Chair may grant an appeal only if a claim of (1) bias, (2) the appearance of new material and documentable evidence that was not available at the time of the instructor's decision, or (3) procedural error that unfairly affected the decision-making process is substantiated by the Department Chair.
 Upon written request from the student with a valid appeal rationale, the Department Chair shall review the case and within five (5) working days shall issue a decision in writing to the student, which may affirm, modify, or reverse the previous action.
 A copy of that decision will be provided to the instructor.
 The Chair's decision is final in all course grade appeals (didactic and experiential), except when the Chair is also the official Instructor of the course in question.
-In such a case, the student will direct his or her appeal to the Dean of the

-College of Health Sciences, following the same guidelines for an appeal to the Department Chair.
-In addition, in such a case, the decision of the Dean is final.
+In such a case, the student will direct their appeal to the Dean of the College of Health Sciences, or Dean's designee, following the same guidelines for an appeal to the Department Chair.
+In addition, in such a case, the decision of the Dean, or Dean's designee, is final and not subject to appeal.